Sedomon Gunsanad Kina: Role in the formation of Malaysia - 20-point agreement

 Together with his younger brother, Sedomon was instrumental in forming and sustaining the North Borneo movement against the formation of Malaysia.
 The brothers founded the United Pasok Momogun Party (UPMP), a splinter party from United National Kadazan Organisation (UNKO) to protest the party's choice of supporting the formation of Malaysia.
-One of the points of contention was the grouping of two distinct tribes of Dusun and Murut into a single label of ‘Kadazan’.
-The party was registered in Januari 1962, but despite being a multi-ethnic party with diverse representatives, UPMP's influence seemed limited to a few locations such as in Keningau, Tenom, Membakut and Kinabatangan.
+One of the points of contention was the grouping of two distinct tribes of Dusun and Murut into a single label of 'Kadazan'.
+The party was registered in January 1962, but despite being a multi-ethnic party with diverse representatives, UPMP's influence seemed limited to a few locations such as in Keningau, Tenom, Membakut and Kinabatangan.

 Despite taking an anti-formation stand, there was very little opposition directed to the British colonial administrators or the Malayan government.
 While some interpret UPMP formation only as a direct challenge to UNKO vying for influence, UPMP maintained the anti-Malaysia position throughout the Cobbold Commission enquiry from January to April 1962, and the submission of the 20-point agreement to the Lansdowne Committee in August 1962 incorporated Sedomon's ideas on freedom of religion, immigration, and on issues relating to land, forest, and local government.
 Sedomon also presented his ideas to Tun Abdul Razak during a meeting at the Rumah Besar mansion.
-Tun Razak was quick to consider the practicalities of Sedomon's requests when he acknowledged that “If that is the case, people from the Peninsula would require a passport to enter Sabah”.
+Tun Razak was quick to consider the practicalities of Sedomon's requests when he acknowledged that "If that is the case, people from the Peninsula would require a passport to enter Sabah".

 UPMP's resistance had also began to weaken with internal differences and waning influence, especially when only 200 party members attended the party convention in September 1962 in Jesselton.
 The submission of a petition on 9 September 1962 to the United Nations to oppose the formation of Malaysia was done by G.S.
 Sundang together with Ong Kee Hui for Sarawak and A.M.
 Azahari for Brunei, although this had no impact and was later withdrawn by Sundang by 27 October 1962.

 In November 1962, the North Borneo delegation was taken on a two-week trip throughout Malaya, at the beginning of which Sedomon said it was important for them to understand the concept of Malaysia, as many party members did not understand and "we are still undecided on Malaysia".
 He was able to visit the rural development schemes in the peninsula, which greatly impressed him.

 Honours

 Honours of Malaysia

-In 2016, Sedomon was posthumously conferred Sabah's highest award, Seri Panglima Darjah Kinabalu (SPDK), which carries the title “Datuk Seri Panglima”.
+In 2016, Sedomon was posthumously conferred Sabah's highest award, Seri Panglima Darjah Kinabalu (SPDK), which carries the title "Datuk Seri Panglima".